Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 To get to Queralbs, we followed the direction “Queralbs pel Pont del Cremal“.
 After leaving the waterfalls behind, you’ll see it marked on a signpost.

-All this area that follows the river is excellent for swimming.
-We found a spot near the stone bridge Pont del Cremal and went for a dip.
-How cold was the water, but how great it felt!
+This entire area that follows the river is excellent for swimming.
+We found a spot near Pont del Cremal’s stone bridge and went for a dip.
+The water was cold, but it felt great!

-And that’s exactly what we did!
-When we got there, we visited a market that was taking place in the village’s main square, drank lemonade, and enjoyed a tasty and casual lunch at the restaurant El Racó de Cal Litus.
+And that’s precisely what we did!
+When we got there, we visited a market in the village’s main square, drank lemonade, and enjoyed a tasty and casual lunch at El Racó de Cal Litus.

 After eating, we wandered the village, discovering its narrow streets and hidden corners.
-Long ago, Queralbs was a shepherd’s village but also had a mining tradition.
+Long ago, Queralbs was a shepherd’s village with a mining tradition.
 Due to the abundant water in the surrounding area, Queralbs is currently home to 5 hydroelectric power plants and more than 60 springs.

 To get back to the starting point where we parked the car, we just had to follow the road to Ribes de Freser.
 And here ended our adventure!